Video Production Studio in Louisiana

 LS3 Studios is an award-winning full-service video production studio in Louisiana.
 We provide services in personal histories, photography, storytelling, video editing, personal historian services and filmmaking.
 LS3 Studios bring the benefits of the internet and digital video technology to small businesses, individuals, schools, and not-for-profit institutions.

 Leonard Smith III is a personal historian.
 Since 1975, he has been involved in every aspect of historical research from genealogy, photography, technology, storytelling, film-making, and music.
 Leonard's company, LS3 Studios, has produced award-winning documentaries.
 His most recent project, “A Place Called Desire” was a finalist for Best Documentary in the San Diego Black Film Festival.
 Winner of a prestigious Award of Recognition Impact DOCS Award.
 It also won a Silver Telly Award and a Gold Digital AVA Award.
 It was a Semifinalist in the Rootstech 1st Film Fest.
 Nominated for the 2020-2021 LEH Humanities Documentary Film of the Year.
-Official Selection for the New Orleans Film Festival, Black Film Festival of New Orleans, and the San Francisco Black Film Festival.
+Official Selection for the New Orleans Film Festival, Winner of the Best Documentary and Winner of the Jury Audience Award in the Black Film Festival of New Orleans.
+Offical Selection for the San Francisco Black Film Festival.
 Artie Nominee 2020 Delta Sigma Theta Sorority, Inc., New Orleans.
 It is the story of the community Leonard grew up in the 60s and 70s in New Orleans.
 He has a deep and abiding love to "educate, entertain, and inspire others to tell their story."
 [Read More...]

 Good Storytelling Techniques